-Of all the modalities I have studied, in my own heart I consider them all a form and practice of Yoga.
+Of all the modalities and medicines I’ve studied, I consider them all a form and practice of Yoga.
 Yoga, in the more general sense of “unification of the present,” is a path to seeing, feeling, hearing, observing and being connected to all things.
 In order to experience this state of yoga, one must HEAL FROM WITHIN all those obvious and silent wounds that keep us feeling less than enough.

 In an attempt to bring more clarity to what this means for me in a practical sense, I want to share what yoga is to me.